Greatest Literature banner

 The Grapes of Wrath scene

-Tom (Henry Fonda) and Ma Joad (Jane Darwell) confront a grim future in 1940 film of The Grapes of Wrath.
+Tom (Henry Fonda) and Ma Joad (Jane Darwell) confront a grim future in 1940 film.

 Hope for we the people

-The Grapes of Wrath (1940): Director John Ford; writer Nunnally Johnson; featuring Henry Fonda, Jane Darwell, John Carradine, Russell Simpson
+The Grapes of Wrath (1940): Film, 129 minutes; director John Ford; writer Nunnally Johnson; featuring Henry Fonda, Jane Darwell, John Carradine, Russell Simpson

 Miracle of miracles.
 Hollywood takes a truly great book and creates a truly great and faithful movie from it.